3milyfz/3milyfz/README.md

 ## Let's Connect

 I'm always open to collaboration and new opportunities.
-Feel free to connect with me on LinkedIn.
+Feel free to connect with me on LinkedIn!

 - 👥 **LinkedIn**: [https://www.linkedin.com/in/emily-fz/](https://www.linkedin.com/in/emily-fz/)